What to know about Israel's major attack on Iran

 What to know about Israel’s major attack on Iran

-Israel launched a major attack on Iran, drawing their long-running shadow war into the open conflict in a way that could spiral into a wider, more dangerous regional war.
+JERUSALEM (AP) — Israel launched a major attack on Iran Friday, drawing their long-running shadow war into the open conflict in a way that could spiral into a wider, more dangerous regional war.

-The strikes early Friday set off explosions in the capital of Tehran as Israel said it was targeting Iranian nuclear and military facilities.
-Iranian state media reported that the leader of Iran’s paramilitary Revolutionary Guard and two top nuclear scientists had been killed.
+The strikes set off explosions in the capital of Tehran as Israel said it was targeting Iranian nuclear and military facilities.
+Iranian state media reported that the leader of Iran’s paramilitary Revolutionary Guard, the head of its missile program, and two top nuclear scientists had been killed.
+Israel said it killed additional Revolutionary Guard members.

+Israel said Iran retaliated by sending over 100 drones toward Israel, most of which were intercepted.
+As of Friday afternoon, the military said strikes in Iran were ongoing.

 Israel’s attack comes as tensions have escalated over Iran’s rapidly advancing nuclear program, which Israel sees as a threat to its existence.